BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         enables bibliographic reference warnings (these warnings are also output if --verbose is specified); the higher the level the more warnings

+        setting it to -1 is the same as setting --nowarnbibref and suppresses various bibref-related errors that would normally be output

         previously known as --warndupbibref, which is now deprecated (and will be removed in a future release) because it covers more than